 - Shape retention: Resists stretching and maintains fit after washing

-- Color fastness: Ideal for sublimation printing and vibrant designs
+- Color fastness: Works well for sublimation printing and vibrant designs

 - Lightweight: Provides performance without bulk